 Looking for a fun way to spend a sunny fall afternoon in the woods?
 Try searching for Halloween Mushrooms.
 As you walk down the trail, keep your eyes alert for three distinct species.

-It's a saprotrophic fungus found on dead trees and trunks around the United States.
+They're a saprotrophic fungus found on dead trees and trunks around the United States.
 As they age, they turn a darker color, like the specimen in the picture.
 They end of looking like knobby fingers ready to grab anyone who might seek a seat on a stump in the woods.

 The picture on the right shows a small jelly mushroom called Pseudohydnum gelatinosum.
 They grow on the floors of conifer forests and their translucent stem and half cap stand out against the usual green and brown background.

 If anything, they are friendly ghosts, often growing next to edible mushrooms such as chanterelles.